CDLUC3/mrt-admin-lambda/src-hier/hier.md

           - **object**
             - act_storage-force-audit-for-object: Trigger audit processing for all files in an object on a specific node
             - act_storage-rerun-audit-for-object: Trigger audit processing for all unverified files in an object on a specific node
+        - **delete**
+          - act_storage-delete-obj: Trigger the deletion of a Merritt Object
         - **replic**
           - **object**
             - act_storage-force-replic-for-object: Re-trigger replication for an existing object
         - **storage**
+          - **manifest**
+            - act_storage-get-manifest: Get Storage Manifest for an Object from Cloud Storage
+            - act_storage-get-augmented-manifest: Fix and Regenerate Storage Manifest for an Object from Cloud Storage
+            - act_storage-get-ingest-checkm: Generate Ingest Checkm Manifest Using Content from Cloud Storage
           - **repair**
             - act_storage-rebuild-inventory: Rebuild inventory record from storage manifest
+            - act_storage-update-manifest: Upload a repaired storage manifest to override an existing one
       - **queue-management**
         - **ingest**
           - **collection-lock**